communitypoweredbydlot/community-website/content/en/TermsAndConditions.md

 **General Assembly**

-The general assembly is the governing body composed of all the founding, members and associate members.
+The general assembly is the governing body composed of all the founding members, honorary members and associate members.

 The general assembly has the following powers:
-* establishing the strategy and general objectives of the Organizationn;
+* establishing the strategy and general objectives of the Organizationn
-* approving the budget of revenues and expenditures;
+* approving the budget of revenues and expenditures
-* election and revocation of the members of the board of directors;
+* election and revocation of the members of the board of directors
-* election and revocation of the censor / members of the censors commission;
+* election and revocation of the censor / members of the censors commission
-* establishment of subsidiaries;
+* establishment of subsidiaries
-* modify the constitutive act and statute;
+* modify the constitutive act and statute
-* dissolution and liquidation of the Organization, as well as establishing the destination of the assets remaining after the liquidation;
+* dissolution and liquidation of the Organization, as well as establishing the destination of the assets remaining after the liquidation
-* any other attributions provided by law and statute.
+* any other attributions provided by law and statute

 The general assembly meets at least once a year and has the right to coordinate and control the board of directors, the censor / commission of censors, as well as the entire activity of the Organization.